MartinBies/MartinBies.github.io/_pages/research.md

 * Navigate into the *doc* subfolder of the package folder
 * You should find the file *manual.pdf* with the latest documentation.

-For convenience, you can also download these documentations (version: 4 april 2019) from the list below:
+For convenience, you can also download these documentations (latest update on 4 april 2019) from the list below:

 * [CAPCategoryOfProjectiveGradedModules](/CAPCategoryOfProjectiveGradedModules.pdf)
 * [CAPPresentationCategory](/CAPPresentationCategory.pdf)